Industry information at your fingertips

 While on the bus, Dr Ben McKenna (James Stewart) tells Louis Bernard (Daniel Gélin) that they were attending a medical convention in Paris and he wanted to see Morocco again.
 During WWII, he was stationed in a field hospital near Casablanca.

-When Jo left Ben at Ambrose Chapel, she tried to reach Inspector Buchanan (Ralph Truman) by telephone but was told that he was at Albert Hall.
+When Jo left Ben at Ambrose Chapel, she tried to reach Inspector Buchanan (Ralph Truman) by telephone but was told that he was at the Albert Hall.
 When the police came and found Ambrose Chapel empty, Jo asked them to take her to the Hall.
 At that time, Ben was still locked inside the Chapel and escapes by climbing out the bell tower.
-He then makes his way to Albert Hall just in time to see Jo's scream prevent the Prime Minister from being killed.
+He then makes his way to the Albert Hall just in time to see Jo's scream prevent the Prime Minister from being killed.
 When Jo and Ben are subsequently united with Buchanan, Ben says that Buchanan's assistant told both Jo and himself that Buchanan was at the Hall.
 The most logical conclusion is that, after escaping from the Chapel, Ben called Buchanan's office and spoke with the same "assistant" that Jo did, thus he got the same information...that Buchanan was at the Albert Hall.

 Exterior shots of "Ambrose Chapel" were filmed at the church hall of St Saviour's Church in Clapham, Brixton.
 St Saviour's was made redundant by the Church of England in the 1970s and turned into a fundamentalist congregation called New Testament Church Of God.
-The congregation has since been torn down.
+The church hall has since been torn down.
 The site now houses modern buildings.
 Interior shots of "Ambrose Chapel" were made on a sound stage.
 For more information about Ambrose Chapel, see here.

 No. According to composer Ray Evans, he and Jay Livingston had written "Que Sera, Sera" shortly before being asked by Hitchcock to provide a song for the film.
 When Hitchcock described the song he wanted as one that a mother could sing to a child, and with a foreign element in it, they realized that "Que Sera, Sera" would be ideal.
 They waited two weeks before showing it to Hitchcock to make it seem as if they had written it just for him.
 Because the song's first public presentation was in the film, it became eligible for an Academy Award for Best Original Song, which it won in 1957.